open-policy-agent/opa/v1/test/parsercases/README.md

 `WithIR` runs the full downstream pipeline for every success case — parse, compile to completion, plan — and populates `WantIR` where it succeeds, along with the entrypoints it planned for.
-A case that fails to compile or plan yields no IR, and says why on `IRError`; failure cases never yield one.
+A case that fails to compile or plan yields no IR, and says why on `IRError`; failure cases never yield one, and neither do body cases — there is no module to compile.

 Keeping plans out of the repository is what makes them free: no IR fixtures to review, no planner change rewriting thousands of committed files, and no size